-However, a blood sample is commonly taken to do some tests to help rule out other conditions such as ulcers, colitis, coeliac disease, gut infections, etc. The symptoms of these other diseases can sometimes be confused with IBS.
-Tests done on the sample of blood commonly include:
+However, a blood sample or stool (faeces) test is commonly taken to do some tests to help rule out other conditions such as Crohn's disease, ulcerative colitis, coeliac disease, cancer of the ovary, gut infections, etc. The symptoms of these other diseases can sometimes be confused with IBS.
+Tests done commonly include:

-- Full blood count (FBC) - to rule out anaemia, which is associated with various gut disorders.
+- Full blood count (FBC) - to rule out lack of iron in the blood (anaemia), which is associated with various gut disorders.

 - Erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) - which can show if there is inflammation in the body (which does not occur with IBS).

-More complicated tests such as endoscopy (a look into the bowel with a special telescope) are not usually needed.
-However, they may be done if symptoms are not typical, or if you develop symptoms of IBS in later life (over the age of about 45) when other conditions need to be ruled out.
+More complicated tests such as gastroscopy (a look into the bowel with a special telescope) are not usually needed.
+However, they may be done if symptoms are not typical, or if you develop symptoms of IBS in later life (over the age of about 50) when other conditions need to be ruled out.

 The cause is not clear.
 It may have something to do with overactivity of part or parts of the gut.
-The gut is a long muscular tube that goes from the mouth to the anus.
-The small and large bowel (also called the small and large intestine) are parts of the gut inside the abdomen.
-Food is passed along by regular contractions (squeezes) of the muscles in the wall of the gut.
+The gut is a long muscular tube that goes from the mouth to the back passage (anus).
+The small and large bowel (also called the small and large intestine) are parts of the gut inside the tummy (abdomen).
+Food is passed along by regular squeezes (contractions) of the muscles in the wall of the gut.
 Pain and other symptoms may develop if the contractions become abnormal or overactive.
 The area of overactivity in the gut may determine whether constipation or diarrhoea develops.

 The cause of overactivity in parts of the gut is not clear.
 One or more of the following may play a part:

-Infection and bacteria in the gut.
+- Infection and germs (bacteria) in the gut.
 IBS is not caused by an ongoing gut infection.
-However, in about 1 in 6 cases, the onset of symptoms seems to follow a bout of gastroenteritis (a gut infection which can cause diarrhoea and vomiting).
+However, in about some cases, the onset of symptoms seems to follow a bout of a gut infection with diarrhoea and being sick (vomiting), called gastroenteritis.
 So, perhaps a virus or other germ may sensitise or trigger the gut in some way to cause persisting symptoms of IBS.